flutter-tizen/flutter-tizen/doc/commands.md

   flutter-tizen attach --debug-url http://127.0.0.1:43000/Swm0bjIe0ks=/
   ```

   For attaching to Tizen devices, the `--debug-url` value must be provided.
-The observatory URL can be obtained from the device log output (`flutter-tizen run` or `sdb dlog ConsoleMessage`) after you launch an app in either debug or profile mode.
+The VM Service URL can be obtained from the device log output (`flutter-tizen run` or `sdb dlog ConsoleMessage`) after launching an app in either debug or profile mode.

 - ### `build`